 The proposed bill also envisages a regulatory mechanism whereby the IVF/ART clinics will have a registration authority with state and central boards over it.
 Scrutiny and licensing of these facilities will be undertaken to ensure quality standards.
 Patel welcomes this aspect of the regulations.

-This is a very specialised treatment and involves a lot of emotional trauma hence there is need to ensure that the clinic is properly equipped to provide the best treatment to the patient.
+This is a very specialized treatment and involves a lot of emotional trauma hence there is need to ensure that the clinic is properly equipped to provide the best treatment to the patient.

 But some women activists say the bill has overlooked serious issues – for instance, the bill does not state the minimum remuneration that a surrogate mother should receive.

 “Will the Indian surrogate mother be treated at par with those in other countries,” asks Lingam.
 There is need for further consultation, she adds.